nighthawkcoders/python-pages/_posts/2023-08-21-python_flask.md

 ### Setup Flask/Python Project
 > Start Flask/Python GitHub repo from a Template.
 Setup VSCode project to run python.
 Make a change and push to GitHub.
-- Generate your own copy of repository GitHub: [https://github.com/raunak2007/vsc-instant-dev-env-flask/generate](https://github.com/raunak2007/vsc-instant-dev-env-flask/generate)
+- Generate your own copy of repository using the Template: [https://github.com/nighthawkcoders/flask_portfolio](https://github.com/nighthawkcoders/flask_portfolio)
 - "Copy" https address of newly Generated repository, use screen that looks like this:
 ![](https://nighthawkcoders.github.io/APCSP/images/clone_http_address.png)
 - Open terminal and goto your vscode directory: `cd ~/vscode`